-Water celery is an edible ground cover that can be grown in sun or shade.
+Water celery is an edible groundcover that can be grown in the sun or shade.
 It does like moisture and will form dense colonies.
 The raw leaves taste somewhat like celery and parsley combined.
 Start water celery from transplants or seed.

 Ostrich Fern Fiddleheads

-Ostrich fern fiddleheads are harvested for the tender young shoots in the early spring.
+Ostrich fern fiddleheads are harvested for the tender, young shoots in the early spring.
 It thrives in shaded areas with moist soil and may spread.
-The delicious fiddleheads should be harvested when they are tightly coiled and just a few inches tall then cooked for at least 10 minutes to bring out their unique crisp, nutty flavor.
+The delicious fiddleheads should be harvested when they are tightly coiled and just a few inches (7.5 cm.) tall then cooked for at least ten minutes to bring out their unique, crisp, and nutty flavor.